sun-protocol/TronStudio/README.md

 });
 ```

 Tests can also leverage named accounts for clearer test.
-Combined with `TronStudio-ethers` plugin, you can write succint test :
+Combined with `SunStudio-ethers` plugin, you can write succint test :

 ```js
 const {ethers, getNamedAccounts} = require('hardhat');